vivianngo97/Punctuation_Transcription/README.md

 <pre><code>
 Puntuation_Transcription> Please type a string and then press ENTER:

-You entered:
+Puntuation_Transcription> You entered:

-Let's predict the punctuations:
+Puntuation_Transcription> Let's predict the punctuations:

-Do you want to play again?
+Puntuation_Transcription> Do you want to play again?
 Please type yes if you would like to play again:

-Have a nice day!
+Puntuation_Transcription> Have a nice day!

 </code></pre>